US debates school reopening, WHO warns ‘no return to normal’

 “While it is too soon to assess the full impact of the lockdowns and other containment measures,” the agency said that, at a minimum, another 83 million would go hungry as a result of the pandemic.

-The WHO’s Tedros said the consequences would be worst for the world’s most vulnerable populations.
-But he noted Monday that the most recent surge in cases had come in the Americas.
+The WHO’s Tedros said noted Monday that the most recent surge in cases had come in the Americas.
 The United States and Brazil alone account for more than a third of all global deaths from the disease.

-“I really do think we could control this, and it’s the human element that is so critical.
-It should be an effort of our country.
-We should be pulling together when we’re in a crisis, and we’re definitely not doing it,” said University of Florida epidemiologist Cindy Prins.

-But with Trump pressuring school districts to reopen this fall, and with the academic year in some southern states just weeks away, the debate over how to respond to the resurgence is growing more heated.

 In Japan, more than 30 Marines tested positive at the Futenma U.S. air station on Okinawa, where infections among American service members have rapidly risen to more than 90 since last week.
 Okinawa is home to more than half of about 50,000 American troops based in Japan.